pyca/cryptography/docs/x509/reference.rst

         key embedded in the CSR).
 This data may be used to validate the CSR signature.

-    .. method:: verify()
+    .. attribute:: is_signature_valid

         .. versionadded:: 1.3

-        :raises cryptography.exceptions.InvalidSignature: If the signature does
-            not validate.

-        Verifies the CSR signature.
+        Returns True if the CSR signature is correct, False otherwise.

 X.509 Certificate Revocation List Builder
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~